Rheem Classic Heat Pump

 Read more about Rheem Heat Pumps

 The Rheem Classic series of heat pumps are single-stage heat pumps.
-The units have a SEER of up to 15.5 and are suitable for residential and light commercial applications.
+The RPNL-JAZ units have a SEER of 13, while the RPQL units have a SEER of up to 15.5.
+Both are suitable for residential and light commercial applications.
 The Classic series heat pumps use a now-standard refrigerant that contains no chlorofluorocarbons (CFC's) or hydro chlorofluorocarbons (HCFC's), which can sometimes leak and harm the environment.

 The cabinet of the Rheem Classic series is made of galvanized steel and has been salt spray tested to ensure durability.
 The equipment is designed with a low profile and discharges air from the top.
 The top of the cabinet is stainless steel and can be removed for service.